 Mustache (Optional)

-Tucked in Polo Shirt or Graphic T-Shirt
+Tucked in a Polo Shirt or Graphic T-shirt

 Drill and Tongs

 Every true warrior needs their weapons, and dads are no different.
-The main tools of any proper tool dad are his drill and his grill tongs.
+The main tools of any proper tool dad are his drill and grill tongs.
 Dads are naturally attracted to the sounds they make.
-There isn’t a dad in the entire world who hasn’t picked up a drill and given the trigger a couple of quick pulls or clacked the tongs together every time he’s on the grill.
+There isn’t a dad in the world who hasn’t picked up a drill and given the trigger a couple of quick pulls or clacked the tongs together every time he’s on the grill.
 It’s literally never happened.

 Cellphone belt clip